📝 Food safety and HACCP · ⏱️ 4 min read

 Routine 4: Portion control during service (daily)

-During the rush of service, chefs often give oversized portions.
-"Better too much than too little" they think.
-But this costs you money.
+During rush periods, chefs often give oversized portions.
+They think "better too much than too little."
+But this kills your margins.

 Beef steak €32/kg, you give 50g extra per portion